vanhp/mySTL/containers/Readme.md

      the container’s elements, allocator and sorting criteria, and is very fast and exception-safe.

+## STL container devide into groups

+  1. Sequential containers
+       - Vector
+       - deque
+       - list
+  2. Associative containers
+       - set
+       - multiset
+       - map
+       - multimap

+  3. Derive containers
+       - stack
+       - queue
+       - priority queue

 ## Sequential containers
+Arrange the data they contain in a linear way where
+- item position in the container is not related
+- to the actual value of the data
+- how the order of item store in container depend on the type of container

+ #### vector

- vector - Linear and contiguous storage like an array that allows fast insertions and removals at the end only.
+ - Linear and contiguous storage like an array that allows fast insertions and removals at the end only.

-*`#include <vector>`*
+ #### list

- list - Doubly linked list that allows fast insertions and removals anywhere.
+ - Doubly linked list that allows fast insertions and removals anywhere.

-*`#include <list>`*
+#### forward_list

- forward_list - Single linked list that allows fast insertions and removals anywhere.
+ - Single linked list that allows fast insertions and removals anywhere.

-`#include <forward_list>`
+#### deque

- deque - Linear but non-contiguous storage that allows fast insertions and removals at both ends.
+ - Linear but non-contiguous storage that allows fast insertions and removals at both ends.

-`#include <deque>`
+## Associative Containers

+This type of container associate a key to a value but some container e.g. *`multi`* container which allow duplication have multiple keys for a value

+They devide into
+- Order container
+- Unorder container

 ### Ordered associative containers

+The order are implement using operator **`<`** to have balance binary tree to maintain log n operation

 #### Set

- - Defines where the elements' values are the keys and duplicates are not allowed.
+- Defines 1 key where the elements' values are the keys and duplicates are not allowed.
 It has fast lookup using the key.

-`#include <set>`
+#### multiset

- multiset - Defines where the elements' values are the keys and duplicates are allowed.
-It has fast lookup using the key.
+- Define 1 key where the elements'values are the keys and duplicates are allowed fast lookup using key

-`#include <set>`
+#### map

- map - Key-to-value mapping where a single key can only be mapped to one value,
+- key value mapping a key is map to a value no duplication allow

-`#include <map>`
+#### multimap

- multimap - Key-to-value mapping where a single key can be mapped to many values.
+- Define key to value mapping a key can be mapped to multiple values duplication allow

-`#include <map>`

-## Unordered associative containers
+### Unordered associative containers

- set - Defines where the elements' values are the keys and duplicates are not allowed.
-It has fast lookup using the key.
-  `#include <unordered_set>`
- multiset - Defines where the elements' values are the keys and duplicates are allowed.
-It has fast lookup using the key.
-  `#include <unordered_set>`
- map - Key-to-value mapping where a single key can only be mapped to one value,
-  `#include <unordered_map>`
- multimap - Key-to-value mapping where a single key can be mapped to many values.
-    `#include <unordered_map>`
+These are implement using hashing function to generate psuedo random number as index of array and use linklist or binary tree to alliviate problem of multiple key hash to the same index

+- #### unordered_set
+- #### unordered_multiset
+- #### unordered_map
+- #### unorder_multimap

+### Containers and Iterators

+Each container also provide factory method to create iterator that appropiate for the containers

+forward
+- begin()
+- end()

+reverse
+- rbegin()
+- rend()

 ## Adapter containers

+These provide a familar interface to user by sometime restrict the original container functionality

+ #### stack

- stack - First in, last out data structure.
+ - First in, last out data structure.
-  `#include <stack>`
+ - default implementation is dequeue

+ #### queue

- queue - First in, first out data structure.
+ - First in, first out data structure.
-  `#include <queue>`
+ - default implementation is dequeue

+ #### priority_queue

- priority_queue - A queue that maintains items in a sorted order      based on a priority value.
+ - A queue that maintains items in a sorted order      based on a priority value.
-    `#include <queue>`
+  - default implementation is vector